Proclus of Constantinople: Works

 The works of Proclus consist of 20 sermons (some of doubtful authenticity).
-Five were published by Cardinal Mai, of which 3 are preserved only in a Syriac version, the Greek being lost; 7 letters, along with several addressed to him by other persons; and a few fragments of other letters and sermons.
+Five were published by cardinal Angelo Mai, of which 3 are preserved only in a Syriac version, the Greek being lost; 7 letters, along with several addressed to him by other persons; and a few fragments of other letters and sermons.
+Of the 8 homilies on Christology attributed to him, 7 are authentic.

 Proclus was cited by Cardinal John Henry Newman for his work on Mariology and his strong support of the conciliar dogma on the Theotokos.